global-asp/asp-source/en/0256_my-first-pair-of-shoes.md

 Everybody was busy going to
 the market and coming back
 with bags of new things.
-“Mother, are we going to the
+"Mother, are we going to the
-market?”
+market?"
 I asked her.

 ##
 The day before Christmas, my